 Practice Groups / Law and Peace Practice Group / Inclusive Narratives Practice Group / Transition Assistance Practice Group / Law and Peace Practice Group /

 Ahmad Nader Nadery

-Mr. Nadery served as director of Afghanistan Research and Evaluation (AREU) for three years.
-AREU is Afghanistan’s globally ranked research institute.
+Previously Mr. Nadery served as director of Afghanistan Research and Evaluation (AREU) for three years.
+AREU is Afghanistan’s globally highest-ranked research institute.
 He is also the founder and was chairman of the Free and Fair Election Foundation of Afghanistan.
 He served for 7 years as Commissioner of the Afghan Independent Human Rights Commission (AIHRC).
-Mr. Nadery was also chairman of board of directors of Open Society Foundation-Afghanistan.
+Mr. Nadery was also chairman of the board of directors of Open Society Foundation-Afghanistan.
 He represented Afghan youth at the main UN peace talks for Afghanistan in the Bonn Conference in 2001, where the Post-Taliban interim government was formed.

 Prior to his appointment at the AIHRC, Mr. Nadery served as the director of Afghanistan programs for Global Rights.
 He also served as the Spokesperson for the Emergency Loya Jirga (Grand Assembly) that elected the head of transitional government in 2002.
 During that time, Mr. Nadery was elected as a delegate for the Emergency Loya Jirga and served as a representative of civil society.